dannyhope/uxbrighton/2014/mcing.md

 # Welcome

+Good morning

+welcome to ux brighton 2014

+Thank’s for coming

 Danny Hope

 Freelance interaction designer

-working with a bunch of interesting startups

 Founder UX Brighton

-Thank’s for coming
+curator of ux brighton 2014

+5th conference

-5th conference - stand if you were here last year
+stand (and stay standing) if you were here last year

-- Stay standing if you were at UX Brighton 2012?
+- 2012?
 - 2011?
 - 2010?

+sit

 I’m freelance, how many others are?
 - agency?